emads22/ShapeArt/README.md

 ╚══════╝╚═╝  ╚═╝╚═╝  ╚═╝╚═╝     ╚══════╝    ╚═╝  ╚═╝╚═╝  ╚═╝   ╚═╝

 ```

+## Overview
+Drawing Shapes on Canvas is a Python CLI application designed to create and save images of shapes drawn on a canvas.
+The application, now known as **`ShapeArt`**, allows users to draw circles, rectangles, and squares of various dimensions and colors on a canvas and save the resulting image.
+It leverages Object-Oriented Programming (OOP) principles for modularity and code organization.

 ## Features
 - **Canvas Creation**: Create a canvas of specified width, height, and color.